-Set in the middle of a small backstreet parish (parts of which are among the poorest and most socially-deprived areas of Gillingham, and, indeed, the country as a whole), this big red-brick Edwardian church may look rather forbidding from the outside, but, despite the rough edges, it is light, warm, and welcoming inside!
+Set in the middle of a very small backstreet parish (parts of which are among the poorest, and most socially-deprived, areas of Gillingham, and, indeed, the country as a whole), this big red-brick Edwardian church may look rather forbidding from the outside, but, despite the rough edges, it is light, warm, and welcoming inside!

-We are always very pleased to see visitors and newcomers, because we are a forward-thinking church, serving our little community in whatever way we can, and sharing the love of God through our worship and practical help, whether you happen to actually live in our parish or not.
+We are always very pleased to see visitors and newcomers, because we are a forward-thinking church, serving our little community in whatever way we can, and sharing the love of God through our worship, and practical help, whether you happen to actually live in our parish or not.
 We especially welcome those wanting to arrange a Baptism or Wedding, but we're also here for those of you going through difficult times, and, if you need prayer, or the Ministry of Healing, for yourself, or a loved one, please let us know.

 Children and young people are invited to stay in church, and to be involved in the whole service, and a carpeted area with toys and games is available for the smallest members of the congregation.
 There is no regular Sunday School at present, as our main work with youngsters is done through the monthly Youth Club (as detailed below), and the various affiliated Squirrels/Beavers/Cubs/Scouts groups.

 We have a flourishing monthly Saturday evening Youth Club (a bit like 'Messy Church', but for the slightly older 7-12 age group), and a monthly service of Holy Communion (sometimes lay-led) at Prospect Place, a sheltered-housing complex on the Victory Pier development, to which all are welcome.
-This service is now part of our involvement in the new 'Reach @ Gillingham Pier' Mission Initiative.
+This service is part of our involvement in the new 'Reach @ Gillingham Pier' Mission Initiative.